Quality of Care

 How We Report Unplanned Hospital-Wide Readmissions

-Our data for this measure comes from the Centers for Medicare & Medicaid Services (CMS).
-The results are based on data for Medicare members age 65 and older.
-The scores are risk-adjusted, meaning they account for a patient’s age and how sick they were when they were hospitalized.
-The data on CompareMaine covers the July 1, 2020 – June 30, 2021 reporting period.
+Data for this measure comes from the Centers for Medicare & Medicaid Services (CMS) and is one of the 11 readmission measures factored into the Five-Star Overall Hospital Quality Rating.
+Ratings are based on data for Medicare members aged 65 and older and are risk-adjusted, meaning they account for a patient’s age and how sick they were when they were hospitalized.
+The unplanned hospital-wide readmissions data on CompareMaine covers the July 1, 2021 – June 30, 2022 reporting period.

-CompareMaine uses the facility’s Unplanned Hospital-Wide Readmissions rate as compared to the CMS national average.
+CompareMaine uses the hospital’s unplanned hospital-wide readmissions rate compared to the CMS national average.
 This is comparable for the National Quality Ratings shown on the CMS Care Compare website for the same reporting period.

 For more information, download the quality data reported on CompareMaine.